-All program and clinical case records will comply with existing standards, rules or interpretative guidelines as defined by the PIHP, Department of Community Health and CMS/Medicaid.
+All program and clinical case records will comply with existing standards, rules or interpretative guidelines as defined by the PIHP, state, and CMS/Medicaid.
+The PIHP verifies whether services reimbursed by Medicaid were furnished to enrollees by affiliates, providers, and subcontractors.